tacofoundation/tacofoundation.github.io/docs/specification.md

 **FOLDER**: The SAMPLE points to a TORTILLA container, enabling hierarchical structures.

 ### 5.2 TORTILLA

 A TORTILLA is a collection of SAMPLEs.
-All SAMPLEs within a TORTILLA MUST have the same metadata schema with consistent types, ensuring that the combined metadata can be represented as a tabular dataframe.
+All SAMPLEs within a TORTILLA **MUST** have the same metadata schema with consistent types, ensuring that the combined metadata can be represented as a tabular dataframe.

 Because a SAMPLE can point to another TORTILLA (FOLDER type), hierarchical dataset structures can be created through recursive nesting.
-For example, a root TORTILLA contains SAMPLEs of spatial tiles (FOLDER type), where each tile is itself a TORTILLA containing temporal sequences (FOLDER type), and each sequence is a TORTILLA containing multi-band images (FILE type).
+For example, a parent TORTILLA contains SAMPLEs of spatial tiles (FOLDER type), where each spatial tile is itself a TORTILLA containing temporal sequences (FOLDER type), and each temporal sequence is a TORTILLA containing multi-band images (FILE type).
 This hierarchical organization enables efficient representation of complex geospatial datasets with multiple levels of grouping while maintaining a simple and consistent data model.

 ### 5.3 TACO

 TACO extends TORTILLA by adding comprehensive dataset-level metadata in a structure called COLLECTION.
 This metadata provides semantic information about the dataset as a whole, such as identification, provenance, licensing, spatiotemporal coverage, and intended use.
-A TACO dataset MUST have exactly one root TORTILLA that contains all SAMPLEs.
+A TACO dataset **MUST** have exactly one root TORTILLA that contains all SAMPLEs.

 ![TACO Architecture](/image/datamodel.png)